Preparing for your procedure

 When you are discharged, you will likely be prescribed an anticoagulant called lovenox until your coumadin level (INR) is adequate.
 You will also be prescribed an aspirin a day.
 Other drugs that may be prescribed are nexium or an antiarrhythmic medication.

-After the ablation procedure, you are asked not to perform any physical activity other than walking, climbing steps or lifting greater than 15 pounds for approximately 10-14 days.
+After the ablation procedure, you are asked not to perform any physical activity -- other than walking, climbing steps or lifting less than 15 pounds -- for about 10-14 days.
 We ask you not to drive for 48 hours after the procedure.
 Most individuals can return to work with these restrictions within 3-5 days.

 Recurrences of AF after catheter ablation procedure